What is Good Posture?

 - Prevents backache, neckache and muscular pain.

 - It contributes to your enhanced confidence and a good appearance!

 Standing comfortably with good posture should feel natural and energy-efficient.
 Bad postural habits can cause a few muscular aches and pains for a few days during the early transition (posture habit change) phase.
 You may experience temporary joint or muscle discomfort or fatigue as your joints realign, ligaments stretch, and postural muscles start working.
-The good news is that if you keep maintaining a good posture, your body will quickly adapt and feel more comfortable and strong in your new normal posture.
+The good news is that your body will quickly adapt and feel more comfortable and strong in your new normal posture if you keep maintaining a good posture.

 Plus… the upside is that not only will you be less likely to suffer pain, but you’ll also look confident and feel fantastic too!

 How to Improve Your Standing Posture:

 The number one tip to achieve a great standing posture is to “stand tall”!
 All the muscles that you need to push you taller are the same ones that improve your posture.

 - Stand tall!

 - Extend your head directly up (think balloon lifting your head with a string in the top of your skull) – but keep your chin tucked in.
 Avoid tilting your head forward, backward or sideways.

 - Your earlobes will line up with the middle of your shoulders.